Understanding the Car Insurance Renewal Process

 Benefits of Shopping Around

 Comparison shopping before renewal can save you hundreds—even thousands—annually.
 Insurance companies use vastly different pricing models, meaning quotes for identical coverage can vary by 50% or more between insurers.
-Drivers who switched insurance companies in 2024 enjoyed median savings of $461 for the year, and in competitive markets, switching from a high-cost carrier can yield $300–$1,000+ in annual savings for identical coverage.
+According to Consumer Reports data, drivers who switched insurance companies saved a median of $461 per year, with 41% saving $500 or more and 13% saving $1,000 or more.
+In competitive markets, NerdWallet's April 2026 data shows the gap between the cheapest and most expensive insurer for the same driver can exceed $1,300 per year.

 Loyalty to one provider often results in higher costs, as many insurers reserve their best rates for new customers.
-This insurance loyalty penalty costs American drivers billions annually and is one of the most compelling reasons to shop at every renewal.
+The insurance loyalty penalty costs long-term customers $287 to $1,456+ per year and is one of the most compelling reasons to shop at every renewal.
+In fact, a record 33% of American drivers planned to switch car insurance within 90 days in Q1 2026—the highest switching intent since 2018.

 How to Compare Effectively